 applaud Governor Snyder and the Legislature for passing much needed reforms to Michigan’s civil asset forfeiture laws last

-year, small business owners still believe the current laws lack due process and need to be changed so
+“However, the current laws still lack due process and need to be changed so

 that private property is seized only after a criminal

-NFIB also supports recent legislation introduced by State Representative Peter Lucido (House Bill
+said that NFIB is also encouraged by recent legislation introduced by State Representative Peter Lucido (House Bill

 4629) that would repeal a requirement for a property owner to provide a cash bond

 before they could contest a civil forfeiture seizure of their property.
 The